 They stopped, turned from what they were doing at the kitchen counter, and looked at me as I continued:

 “She was young, this warrior, and alone.
-Those that were stronger, the men and women, that had stood by her side and those who led them, were all gone.
+Those that were stronger, the men and women that had stood by her side and those who led them, were all gone.
 She was the last one standing at their objective, the building they had sought and fought to get to.
-She stood, in her simple blue one-piece uniform with its Women’s Corps collar badge, in the room that held what would end the war; its release would save the world… and her too.
+She stood, in her simple blue one-piece uniform with its Women’s Corps collar badge, in the room that held what would end the war; its release would save the world… and herself too.